PrismLauncher/prismlauncher.org/src/wiki/development/build-instructions.md

 1. Open the *MSYS2 MinGW x86* shortcut from the start menu

    - NOTE: There are multiple different MSYS2 related shortcuts.
 Make sure you actually opened the right **MinGW** version.
-   - We recommend building using the 32-bit distribution of MSYS2, as the 64-bit distribution is known to cause problems with PolyMC.
+   - We recommend building using the 32-bit distribution of MSYS2, as the 64-bit distribution is known to cause problems with PrismLauncher.

 2. Install helpers: Run `pacman -Syu pactoys git` in the MSYS2 shell.
 3. Install all build dependencies using `pacboy`: Run `pacboy -S toolchain:p cmake:p ninja:p qt6-base:p qt6-5compat:p qt6-svg:p qt6-imageformats:p quazip-qt6:p extra-cmake-modules:p`.